TomerWeiser/Quoridor-Game/README.md

 A Python 2 implementation of the Quoridor board game for two players over LAN.
 The game consists of a server that facilitates communication between the players.

+(The reason for Python 2 is that it is a project i made in 2018 but i found it and wanted to share it anyways)

 ## Features
 - Two-player Quoridor game over LAN.
 - Server-client architecture.